firsovroman/Algorithms/README.md

 # Algorithms

-In this repository, simple search and sorting algorithms and tree search tasks.
+In this repository, examples for:

+ * search algorithms
+ * sorting algorithms
+ * tree search tasks